 - A 3.500 GPA over all upper-division UWM courses counting toward the Mathematics major; and

 - At least one of the following:

 - Successful completion of at least two semesters of research and/or internship experiences.
-These may include one or more of the Capstone Experience (MATH 599), a directed independent study for credit (MATH 699), an internship for credit (MATH 489), and undergraduate research for compensation.
+These may include one or more of the Capstone Experience (MATH 599 or ACTSCI 599), a directed independent study for credit (MATH 699), an internship for credit (MATH 489 or ACTSCI 590), and undergraduate research for compensation.

-- Successful completion of at least 6 credits in Mathematical Sciences (curricular areas Math or MthStat) courses numbered 600 or above.
+- Successful completion of at least 6 credits in Mathematical Sciences (curricular areas Math, MthStat or ActSci) courses numbered 600 or above.

 - A score of at least the 50th percentile on the Math Subject GRE.